-The Analemma is the figure 8 image we discover based upon the recording of positions of the sun seen at the same time and from the same fixed point throughout a full year.
+The Analemma is the figure 8 image we discovered based on the recording of positions of the sun seen at the same time and from the same fixed point throughout a full year.

 When we combine these two effects we get the Analemma.

-Although today this phenomena can be recorded using a camera, it is something that most of us would be unaware of based on everyday perception.
+Although today this phenomenon can be recorded using a camera, it is something that most of us would be unaware of based on everyday perception.

 And yet the symbolism of the Analemma is apparent in many ancient and esoteric traditions.
 Perhaps those who first noticed the sun’s movements were alluding to an unconscious bond with its path which was then represented throughout mystical and spiritual writings and paths.